Atmosic/connectedhomeip/examples/lock-app/atmosic/README.md

 monitor the state of the device.
 These correspond to PCB components on the platform image.

+### LEDs

+This section describes all behaviors of LEDs located on platform image.

-**LED 1** shows the overall state of the device and its connectivity.
+**LED 1 - Red** shows the overall state of the device and its connectivity.
 The following states are possible:

 -   _Short Flash On (50 ms on/950 ms off)_ &mdash; The device is in the